cning0506/DATA-310_Applied_Machine_Learning/Project2.md

 Figure 7 shows the relationship between True and False positive rate, it has an exponential relationship between the true and false rate.
 Figure 8 displays the predicted probabilities were mainly clustered at the mid, lower end of the prediction values.
 This suggests that the model may have over-predicted for the lower range of values, and under-predicted for mid-higher values.
 The evaluation metrics show that the model has an AUC of 0.75, which is acceptable and relatively better than the random models that we have from the R analysis.

 ## Python - Gradient Boosting Model (Model 4)
+With the last Python script, we will be exploring gradient boosting model using decision trees.
+We will be taking the same approach of analysis as Model 3.

 | metric | score |
 |----------|-------------|